-- 302 (d) Use of public property.
-No elected official, appointed officer, or employee of the city 303 or any agency or governmental entity to which this charter applies shall use property owned 304 by such governmental entity for personal benefit or profit.
-Such official, officer, or 305 employee shall use such property only in their capacity as an officer or employee of the city. - (e) Contracts voidable and rescindable.
-Any violation of this section which occurs with the knowledge, express or implied, of a party to a contract or sale shall render such contract or sale voidable at the option of the city council. - 309 (f) Ineligibility of elected official.
-Except where authorized by law, neither the mayor nor 310 any councilmember shall hold any other elective or appointive office in the city or otherwise 311 be employed by the government or any agency thereof during the term for which that official 312 was elected.
-No former mayor and no former councilmember shall hold any appointive 313 office in the city until one year after the expiration of the term for which that official was 314 elected. - (g) Political activities of certain officers and employees.
-No appointed officer of the city shall continue in such employment upon qualifying as a candidate for nomination or election to any public office.
-No employee of the city shall continue in such employment upon qualifying for or election to any public office in this city or any other public office which is inconsistent, incompatible, or in conflict with the duties of the city employee.
-Such determination shall be made by the mayor and councilmembers either immediately upon election or at any time such conflict may arise. - 322 (h) Penalties for violation:
+302 (d) No elected official, appointed officer, or employee of the city or any agency or entity to 303 which this charter applies shall use property owned by such governmental entity for personal 304 benefit or profit but shall use such property only in his or her capacity as an official, officer, 305 or employee of the city.

-- 323 (1) Any city officer or employee who knowingly violates any of the requirements of this 324 section shall be guilty of malfeasance in office or position and shall be deemed to have 325 forfeited that person's office or position; and - 326 (2) Any officer or employee of the city who shall forfeit an office or position as described 327 in paragraph (1) of this subsection shall be ineligible for appointment or election to or 328 employment in a position in the city government for a period of three years thereafter.
+- 306 (e) Any violation of this section which occurs with the knowledge, express or implied, of 307 a party to a contract or sale shall render said contract or sale voidable at the option of the city 308 council. - 309 (f) Except where authorized by law, neither the mayor nor any councilmember shall hold 310 any other elective or appointive office in the city or otherwise be employed by said 311 government or any agency thereof during the term for which that official was elected.
+No 312 former mayor or councilmember shall hold any appointive office in the city until one year 313 after the expiration of the term for which that official was elected. - (g) No appointed officer of the city shall continue in such employment upon qualifying as a candidate for nomination or election to any public office.
+No employee of the city shall continue in such employment upon qualifying for or election to any public office in the city or any other public office which is inconsistent, incompatible, or in conflict with the duties of the city employee.
+Such determination shall be made by the mayor and city council either immediately upon election or at any time such conflict may arise. - 320 (h)(1) Any city officer or employee who knowingly violates any of the requirements of 321 this section shall be guilty of malfeasance in office or position and shall be deemed to 322 have forfeited that person's office or position. - 323 (2) Any officer or employee of the city who shall forfeit an office or position as 324 described in paragraph (1) of this subsection, shall be ineligible for appointment or 325 election to or employment in a position in the city government for a period of three years 326 thereafter.

-330 Inquiries and investigations.
+328 Inquiries and investigations.

-Following the adoption of an authorizing resolution, the city council may make inquiries and investigations into the affairs of the city and the conduct of any department, office, or agency thereof, and for this purpose the city council may subpoena witnesses, administer oaths, take testimony, and require the production of evidence.
+Following the adoption of an authorizing resolution, the city council may make inquiries and investigations into the affairs of the city and the conduct of any department, office, or agency thereof, and for this purpose may subpoena witnesses, administer oaths, take testimony, and require the production of evidence.
 Any person who fails or refuses to obey a lawful order issued in the exercise of these powers by the city council shall be punished as provided by ordinance.